-The Energy Transition Institute awarded four fellowships for its inaugural 2020 Fellowship Program, each of whom will conduct analysis and complete a research project in 2020 focused on energy resource planning and market reform in the Carolinas, in support of the region's ongoing transition to zero-carbon energy.
+The Energy Transition Institute awarded four fellowships for its inaugural 2020 Fellowship Program, each of whom will conduct analysis and complete a research project focused on energy resource planning and market reform in the Carolinas, in support of the region's ongoing transition to zero-carbon energy.

 Edgar Virguez is a fourth-year Ph.D. candidate in the Nicholas School of the Environment at Duke University.
 His research evaluates North Carolina’s transition to a deeply decarbonized electric power sector by incorporating operations research, data science and geospatial analysis into a common framework.

 For his contributions to the field, Edgar was recently named a 2020 K Patricia Cross Future Leader Awardee, and an inaugural member of the Digital Education Bass Fellowship.
 Earlier, he was named an Energy Data Analytics Fellow, an Energy Doctoral Student Fellow and a Rodolfo Llinas Scholar.

 Previously, Edgar worked for a decade promoting the adoption of cleaner fuels in transport and industry throughout Latin America, while advancing his academic administrative career.
 Edgar holds a MSc in Environmental Sciences, a MSc. in Environmental Engineering, a B.Sc. in Chemical Engineering and a B.Sc. in Environmental Engineering.
 The most important facet of Edgar´s life is his role as a husband of Temis Coral, father of Hannah Maria and owner of Brownie (the coolest Old English Sheepdog).